 - Type in a new password and confirm.

 - Provide the user the new password.
 Inform the user that, at the next login, he or she will need to change the password to one of his or her own selection.

-A: The reporting periods are January 1 - June 30 and July 1 - December 31 of each year.
-An activity report must be submitted within fifteen days of the end of each reporting period.
+The reporting periods are January 1 - June 30 and July 1 - December 31 of each year.
+An activity report must be submitted within thirty days of the end of each reporting period.